kosiyyu/Kosiyyu/README.md

 - 🔭 I’m currently focused on learning Golang and its frameworks.
 - 🌱 Aspiring to become a proficient back-end developer.
-- 👀 Experienced in Java Spring, C#, C++, and JavaScript.
+- 👀 Experienced in Java, Spring, C#, C++, and JavaScript.
 - 📫 You can reach me via email: kosiyyu@gmail.com

 <!---